The biggest compete event of the year: Nov 29 - Dec 2

 This involves considering the different priorities and styles of each member of the leadership team.
 What does the head of sales need to hear from you to prove your value?
 How does that differ from the CMO?
 Your CFO will always be thinking about revenue metrics, but not every CFO is the same.

 “It’s kind of like the Spice Girls.
 Everyone has their very clear personality.
 They all have their own interests.
 So you have to decide what’s going to resonate most with each one.
 Make sure you’re including hard numbers and data…include your bits of product, include your sales processes, include your marketing message and differentiators…that should give them what they need to support their teams and have a clear idea of where you sit.”

 Painting a clear picture of where your organization and your competitors stand, and how you can differentiate, might just be your best bet to getting the always buy-in from senior leaders.

 To borrow a concept from Peter Thiel, going from zero to one is the biggest hurdle in building your competitive program from nothing to something.

 For you and your competitive program to get there, you’ll need to:

-A shared space like a Slack channel, bi-weekly updates via email, and scheduling regular meetings and presentations, are great ways to ensure all the hard work you put into building the credibility of your competitive program isn’t all for naught.
+A shared space like a Slack channel, bi-weekly updates via email, and regular meetings and presentations are all ways to ensure recognition the hard work you put into building the credibility of your competitive program.